-- Clicking the button to the right of the Chart Data fields will invert the axes of your chosen chart.
-This will rotate your chart so the Dimension data is placed on the y-axis and Measure data are placed on the x-axis.
+- For applicable chart types, clicking the button to the right of the Chart Data fields will invert the axes of your chosen chart.
+This will rotate your chart so the Dimension data is placed on the y-axis and Measure data is placed on the x-axis.

 The Filters panel is used to pre-filter data before processing by the chart.
 There are two types of filters: